Akrotiri and Dhekelia: Economy

 No economic statistics are gathered for Akrotiri and Dhekelia.
 The main economic activities are the provision of services to the military, as well as limited agriculture.
-When the territory under the effective control of the Republic of Cyprus switched currencies from the Cypriot pound to the euro on 1 January 2008, Akrotiri and Dhekelia followed suit making the Sovereign Base Areas the only territory under British sovereignty to officially use the euro.
+When the territory under the effective control of the Republic of Cyprus switched currencies from the Cypriot pound to the euro in January 2008, Akrotiri and Dhekelia followed suit, making the Sovereign Base Areas the only territory under British sovereignty to officially use the euro.